sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 command will be displayed as part of this new command.

-The order of commands displayed in the "show running-configuration" will be in accordance to the order of dependency between CLI view.
+The order of commands displayed in the "show running-configuration" will be in accordance to the order of dependency between CLI views.

 If configuration default values are stored in CONFIG_DB, they will be shown as part of "show running-configuration".